alumet-dev/user-book/src/start/install.md

 [^agent-note]: See also [difference between Alumet core and Alumet agent](/plugins_core_agent.md).

-## Installing with a pre-built package
+## Option 1: Installing with a pre-built package

 [Go to the latest release](https://github.com/alumet-dev/alumet/releases/latest) on Alumet's GitHub page.
 In the _Assets_ section, find the package that corresponds to your system.